monerium/js-monorepo/apps/developer/docs/packages/SDK/classes/MoneriumClient.md

 > **getAccess**(`client`?): `Promise`\<`boolean`\>

-Get access to the API
+Will redirect to the authorization code flow and store the code verifier in the local storage

 ##### Parameters